Technigo/project-redux-quiz-old/README.md

 ## Planning
 **You have should these questions before you clone the repo:**

+- Will you used a planning tool (Jamboard, Figma) to plan your design/app structure?
 - How are you gonna work in the team? mob, smaller groups or pairs etc.
 - What is your quiz about?
 - Which are your (at least) 5 questions and answers?
 (Remember, multiple choices required)